sv222/cloud-engineer-interview-questions/README.md

 25. Explain Google Cloud Spanner and its features for distributed databases.
 26. How do you secure data in Google Cloud Storage and Google Cloud SQL?
 27. What is Google Cloud Run, and how does it enable containerized applications?
-28. Describe the concept of Google Cloud Datalab for data exploration and analysis.
+28. Describe the concept of Vertex AI Workbench (formerly Cloud Datalab) for data exploration and analysis.
 29. How does Google Cloud Composer work for managing workflows?
 30. What is Google Cloud Filestore, and how does it provide file storage?
 31. Explain the use of Google Cloud Dataprep for data preparation.